timb-machine-mirrors/triw0lf-HEARTH/Kindling/PEAK-Template.md

 *(Ensure insights from this hunt are shared with the broader security team to improve future hunts and detections.)*

 - **Knowledge Base (KB) Articles**
-  - [ ] Write an internal KB article summarizing findings and recommended detection improvements.
+  - [ ] Write an internal KB article that captures:
+    - [ ] The hunt's objective, scope, and key findings
-  - [ ] Document any new hunting methodologies developed.
+    - [ ] Any detection logic or rule improvements
+    - [ ] Lessons learned that are relevant for future hunts or incident response
+  - [ ] Document newly uncovered insights or patterns that could benefit SOC, IR, or Detection Engineering teams, especially anything that could inform future detections, playbooks, or tuning decisions.

 - **Threat Hunt Readouts**
   - [ ] Schedule a readout with SOC, IR, and Threat Intel teams.